myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524163607/Tank-Monitoring-Create-account3.png" width="346" height="615" alt="Sample App Create Account 2"><br/><br/></p>

-Once we have the information from the user, we can use the Cayenne API to create a new account.
+Once we have the information from the user, we can use the Cayenne REST API to create a new account.
 If the account creation is successful, we can proceed with logging the user into their account.

 ```
 Dev to provide Sample App - account creation code example code to be put here.